Alexandru Al. Ioan Cuza: Adoption scandal

 According to most accounts, Sașa Cuza and his younger brother Dimitrie were born from a liaison between the Domnitor and his mistress Maria, the Moldavian boyaress, previously married into the House of Obrenović.
 Their maternal grandfather was Costin Catargi(u), a great landowner and Moldavian separatist, who had opposed Cuza's arrival to the throne in 1859.
 Through Maria, the two Cuza boys were also half-brothers of Milan, the future Serbian King, who was Maria's eldest son.
 On the Catargi side, their uncle Alexandru and cousin Alexis were noted career diplomats, while another uncle, George, was Domnitor Cuza's aide-de-camp.

 Through Alexandru Ioan, Sașa descended from a matrimonial alliance of Moldavian boyars and Phanariotes.
 His paternal grandmother, Sultana Cozadini, was the niece of Moldavian Prince Nicholas Mavrogenes.
 The Cozadini family was an Italo–Greek branch of the Bolognese Gozzadinis—who had owned parts of Kea under the Duchy of the Archipelago, afterwards merging into the Phanariote community of Istanbul.
 Memoirist and social historian Radu Rosetti, who was also a relative of Cuza's wife Elena "Doamna", claims that there was no actual blood connection between Alexandru Ioan and his purported sons.
 He believes that their actual father was Maria's other lover—Cezar Librecht, the Belgian-born Postmaster General of Romania.
-By 1864, Librecht was running a quasi-legal secret service, which ran political errands for Cuza Sr.
+By 1864, Librecht was presiding upon a quasi-legal secret service, which ran political errands for Cuza Sr.